-We are going to meet on Zoom once a week for 3 hours.
+We are going to meet in the hybrid format once a week for 3 hours.
 Each week you will read a combination of review chapters from edited books and research articles.
-You will take turns twice during the semester in facilitating and leading discussion using the assigned materials.
-Everyone will choose the topics s/he'd like to lead (and the presentation time) in the first meeting.
+You will take turns twice during the semester in facilitating and leading discussions using the assigned materials.
+Everyone will choose the topics s/he would like to lead (and the presentation time) in the first meeting.